 We certainly need narratives to counter those of the establishment, because the powerful do lie and need to be held to account.
 The old gatekeepers of what information is shared, when and by whom have lost a lot of their power.
 Much of which has shifted to us as individuals.
 With that shift comes enormous responsibility, especially at times of crisis, to ourselves and each other.

-Dissenting voices aren’t necessarily always the most meaningful nor sense-making.
-We certainly should not embrace and share any conspiracy theory that crops up, simply because it contradicts what the establishment tells us.
+Dissenting voices aren’t necessarily always the most meaningful nor make the most sense.
+We certainly should not embrace and share any theory that crops up, simply because it contradicts what the establishment tells us.

 In the new media age, we are rightly burdened with the responsibility of heightened discernment about the information we consume and share.
 However, at times of crisis and stress, our ability to discern effectively significantly reduces.
 As such, self-awareness and an understanding of ethics become paramount.